Serving in Solidarity: All In with MSU & buildOn

 It’s one thing to know Detroit as the Motor City, a place of industry and home to the Big Three.
 It’s a whole other thing to see it through the lenses of the people for whom Detroit isn’t just a place where business happens; it’s where their lives are lived.

 “Participating in an experience like this reminds us to stop, take a breath, and remember to engage with everyone around us.
 It helps put our daily struggles into perspective, and for me, it reminded me of how grateful and fortunate I am to have gone back to school and to be pursuing a better future for myself,” said MBA student Allison Harris.
 “It also helps to remind us to give back to our community; a community which helped to bring us to this point in our lives and career.”

-Above: As part of 36 Hours, buildOn students gave personal tours of their high school and the surrounding community, highlighting the service they have done to better their city.
+Above: As part of All In, buildOn students gave personal tours of their high school and the surrounding community, highlighting the service they have done to better their city.

 “We are going to be the future leaders and impact makers, and we need to ensure we are always paying our good fortunes forward,” Harris said.